-Representatives from the Campus Police Department will periodically set up a table on the inner-campus as well as during various resource fairs and expos throughout each semester to be available to the campus community.
+Representatives from the Campus Police Department will periodically set up a table on the inner-campus as well as during various resource fairs throughout each semester to be available to the campus community.
 We encourage members of our campus community to stop by the table, meet our department personnel, and avail themselves of the crime prevention information on display.
-We look forward to meeting you.